 Lest We Forget.
 Anzac Day is a national day of remembrance in Australia and New Zealand that broadly commemorates all Australians and New Zealanders “who served and died in all wars, conflicts, and peacekeeping operations” and “the contribution and suffering of all those who have served”.

 There are lots of photos, but worth a scroll through them all.
-Feel free to tag and share when you see someone you know, and if you would like a copy of any particular photo or to learn more about our wedding services, just send me an email (firstname.lastname@example.org), Melissa 🙂
+Feel free to tag and share when you see someone you know, and if you would like a copy of any particular photo, just send me an email (email@example.com), Melissa 🙂

 They went with songs to the battle, they were young.